tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   - **Student initials:**

 #### II.
 Task management
-  1. [ ] able to assist the instructor with developing a project task list
+  1. [ ] able to independently develop a basic project task list with instructor supervision

   ##### Rating:
   1. [ ] student has mastered this skill